matrix-org/matrix-spec-proposals/proposals/2241-e2e-verification-in-dms.md

 To accept a key verification, Bob will send an `m.key.verification.ready` event with the following properties in its contents:

-TODO: MSC1849 may use `m.relationship` rather than `m.relates_to`, in which case this proposal should follow suit.

 - `m.relates_to`: an object with the properties:
   - `rel_type`: `m.reference`
   - `event_id`: the event ID of the key verification request that is being